Medical Reimbursement Taxation Guidelines and Employee Benefits Insights

 Gyan Mishra

-If Medical reimbursement is a part of Salary structure of an employee, then can a company pay the medical reimbursement of INR 1,250/- every month to that employee with salary and can adjust the amount when bill provided by him.
-In case bill not provided, the same can be made taxable.
+Hi, If medical reimbursement is a part of the salary structure of an employee, can a company pay the medical reimbursement of INR 1,250 every month to that employee along with the salary and adjust the amount when the bill is provided by the employee?
+In case the bill is not provided, the same can be made taxable.

 amitavamaj